Scottish Widows Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Scottish Widows’s changes.
-Even though using the software is not a prerequisite for Scottish Widows , demonstrating you can stay up to date with Scottish Widows’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your firm’s panel status.
+This system optimises the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Scottish Widows’s changes.
+Even though using this technology is not a prerequisite for Scottish Widows , demonstrating you can remain up to date with Scottish Widows’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel status.

-The system generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
 In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Scottish Widows

 Mortgage companies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Scottish Widows are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes